iLASIK™ is designed to treat myopia, presbyopia, hyperopia and astigmatism.

 What to Expect

-The actual laser procedure usually takes less than a minute on each eye, but you still may be in the hospital for several hours.
+The actual laser procedure usually takes less than a minute on each eye, but you still may be in the office for several hours.

 Many patients will initially notice haloes, sometimes even during the day.
 Night haloes may be worse while you are using the medicated drops during the first week following surgery.
 Once you discontinue the drops, night vision starts to improve.
 Haloes are usually resolved by one month however, in some patients, this can take longer.